Richmond Concrete Pros - Patios and Pavers

 Note about Virginia soils

 The mid-Atlantic region has a type of soil called Virginia Marl that can cause problems with paving due to its expansive properties.
 In fact you cannot pave on it.
 It must be removed and replaced with gravel to garner the proper compaction for a good foundation.
-The Richmond area is prone to this problem.
+Another is called Marine Clay with similar expansive and contraction properties based on moisture.
+The Richmond area is prone to these problems.

 How are Pavers Made and Used?